|Machine used||M Series laser marking system|

-A combination of the contrast created by laser marking blue anodised aluminium and large characters makes the product readable at distance.
+A combination of, the contrast created by laser marking, blue anodised aluminium and large characters makes the product readable at a distance.
 A maintenance requirement for the product.

 The laser marking is used to vaporise the surface of the part removing the anodising from that area to expose the aluminium below.
 We have used an Nd:YAG Q switched laser in a low order mode to get the best results.
 The resulting image is very sharp and clean.
 Fibre laser could be used for this application as well.

-The general consensus is that as the laser removes the anodised layer an oxide layer, very quickly, forms to the surface providing protection to the material beyond the oxide layer thickness preventing corrosion.
+The general consensus is that, as the laser removes the anodised layer then an oxide layer, very quickly, forms on the surface, providing protection to the material beyond the oxide layer thickness preventing corrosion.

 Processing with CO2 lasers

 CO2 can also be used for this type of laser marking application on anodised materials.
-With CO2 processing the dye is removed without any surface disruption taking place.
-While this can provide certain advantages (corrosion) the quality of the mark is difficult to maintain.
-CO2 will heat the plate while attempting to remove the dye through a chemical reaction and in doing so heat creep can occur.
-This shows up as blurred edges to the mark and requires very concise set up of the laser parameters.
+With CO2, processing the dye is removed without any surface disruption taking place.
+While this can provide certain advantages (corrosion), the quality of the mark is difficult to maintain.
+CO2 will heat the plate while attempting to remove the dye through a chemical reaction and, in doing so heat creep can occur.
+This shows up as blurred edges to the mark and requires a very concise set up of the laser parameters.

 The combined precision of the beam placement along with our tooling design means the part and mark are precisely aligned every time we set up a new batch.